pranavpr/old.pranavpr.github.io/source/_posts/2014-07-25-update-and-delete-with-table-alias-in-microsoft-sql-server.markdown

        AND B.KEY2 = A.KEY2);
 {% endcodeblock %}

-Observe that table alias was specified just after DELETE keyword.
+Observe that the table alias was specified just after DELETE keyword.
 Similarly, for UPDATE statement, table alias should be specified jut after UPDATE keyword.